 Executive Assistant to VP at Veterans Village of San Diego

 Shivonne N. Ayala joined the United States Navy in 2000 and served for 12 years, both active duty and as a reservist.
 Her military employment included Aviation Maintenance Administration, Navy Recruiter, and Logistical Support Specialist, earning the rank of E5.
 She was stationed in Norfolk, VA, Great Lakes, IL and currently lives in San Diego, CA with her husband and 2 children.
 Mrs. Ayala currently serves as the Executive Assistant to the Executive Vice President and Chief Operating Officer for Veterans Village of San Diego.
 She is also a Navy spouse for the last 15 years to her active duty husband who has been serving for the last 21 years in the Navy.
 Mrs. Ayala holds a Bachelor’s Degree in Criminal Justice with a minor in Business Administration.
 In her free time, she enjoys the beaches, pools, shopping, movies, cooking, playing sports and spending time with her family.

 Jennifer brings 16 years of experience as a Navy spouse.
 She has a Bachelor’s Degree in Inter-Disciplinary Studies focusing on Sociology, Psychology, and Childhood Development.
+She is currently working towards completing her Master’s Degree in Strategic Communication.
 Jennifer is truly committed to delivering caring service to veterans, military families and community partners.

 Nichole Mathis M.S., AMFT, NCC